-- Low income comprehensive tax rebate; - Property tax rebate (for low-income persons 65 or older): - Additional low income property tax rebate for Los Alamos or Santa Fe County residents; - · Child day care credit; - Refundable medical care credit for persons 65 years of age or older and; - · Special needs adopted child tax credit.
+- Low income comprehensive tax rebate; - Property tax rebate (for low-income persons 65 or older); - Additional low income property tax rebate for Los Alamos or Santa Fe County residents; - · Child day care credit; - Refundable medical care credit for persons 65 years of age or older, - · Special needs adopted child tax credit, and; - · Refundable Nurse's Credit

-LINES 25 and 25a.
+LINES 25,25a, and 25b.
 Working Families Tax Credit

-If you were a New Mexico resident during any part of 2021 and you file a PIT-1, you may claim the Working Families Tax Credit (WFTC).
+If you were a New Mexico resident during any part of 2022 and you file a PIT-1, you may claim the Working Families Tax Credit (WFTC).
 The credit is 20% of the Earned Income Credit (EIC), also referred to as the Earned Income Tax Credit (EITC), for which you are eligible the same tax year.